 |16 years ||≤120 ||<80 ||80 ||16−30 |

 |12 years ||119 ||76 ||85 ||16−30 |

 |4 months ||90 ||50 ||145 ||30−35 |

 |Newborn ||65 ||50 ||145 ||35−40 |

 The difficulty in defining what constitutes “normal” vital signs in an emergency setting is inadequately addressed and may prove to be an impossible undertaking.
-Published normal values may have little relevance for an acutely ill or anxious patient in the emergency setting, yet that ...
+Published normal values may have little relevance for an acutely ill or anxious patient in the emergency setting, ...